Towards declarative comparabilities: application to functional dependencies: Related work

+Many contributions have been proposed to deal with uncertain FDs, among which we quote \cite{bertossi2013data, link2019relational, song2011differential}, and \cite{caruccio2015relaxed} for a survey.
 The authors of \cite{koudas2006relaxing} have considered minimal relaxations for query conditions involving comparison operators (as selection or join queries) to obtain an answer.
-Their works concern numerical attributes where the relaxation is quantified as value differences, but it also works for any \textit{``blackbox''} function that quantifies the relaxation.
+Their works concern numerical attributes where relaxation is quantified as value differences, but this can also be applied to any \textit{``blackbox''} function that quantifies the relaxation.
 Our contribution is an extension of these works within a declarative perspective, using lattice theory.